2024 Solar Incentives Guide for Auburn, NY - Tax Credits & Rebates

 4. within the date range specified by a particular incentive.

-Specific incentives, including ones handled by the New York government or by your county/municipality, may have additional qualifications.
-Talk to your local Auburn solar installer to find out what incentives your project will qualify for.
+Specific incentives, including those run by the New York government or by your county/municipality, may have additional qualifications.
+Talk to your local Auburn solar installer to learn more about what incentives your project may qualify for.

-An excellent idea would be to talk to the company that installed your system – or call a local Auburn solar installer — to better understand which incentives you may qualify for.
+You should plan to talk to someone from the company that installed your solar panels – or reach out to a local Auburn solar installer — to clarify which incentives you may qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

 How much can I save annually on my electric bill if I add solar panels to my house in Auburn?